Trump consoles shooting victims, faces new criticism

 But his campaign speeches and tweets repeatedly link Hispanic migrants to murder, rape and invasion.
 As recently as May, the president laughed and made a quip when a supporter at one of his rallies yelled that they should "shoot" illegal immigrants.

-Trump has also railed crudely against a string of ethnic minority Democratic opponents.
+Trump has also railed crudely against a string of ethnic minority Democratic opponents in the last few weeks.

 GUN CONTROL?